-This will print:
+This code will print the following:

 Result: 10

 We did it!
-We counted from 0 to 10, which may not seem very impressive, but it did teach us a lot about Mutex<T> and thread safety!
-This structure could also be used to do more complicated operations than just incrementing a counter: these methods allow us to divide calculations up into independent parts, which we could split across threads, and then we can use a Mutex<T> to have each thread update the final result with its part.
+We counted from 0 to 10, which may not seem very impressive, but it did teach us a lot about Mutex<T> and thread safety.
+You could also use this program’s structure to do more complicated operations than just incrementing a counter.
+Using this strategy, you can divide a calculation into independent parts, split those parts across threads, then use a Mutex<T> to have each thread update the final result with its part.

-Similarities between RefCell<T>/Rc<T> and Mutex<T>/Arc<T>
+Similarities Between RefCell<T>/Rc<T> and Mutex<T>/Arc<T>

-You may have noticed that counter is immutable but we could get a mutable reference to the value inside it; this means Mutex<T> provides interior mutability, like the Cell family does.
-In the same way we used RefCell<T> in Chapter 15 to allow us to mutate contents inside an Rc<T>, we use Mutex<T> to mutate contents inside of an Arc<T>.
+You might have noticed that counter is immutable, but we could get a mutable reference to the value inside it; this means Mutex<T> provides interior mutability, like the Cell family does.
+In the same way we used RefCell<T> in Chapter 15 to allow us to mutate contents inside an Rc<T>, we use Mutex<T> to mutate contents inside an Arc<T>.

+prod: confirm xref

-Another thing to note is that Rust can’t prevent us from all kinds of logic errors when using Mutex<T>.
-Recall from Chapter 15 that using Rc<T> came with the risk of creating reference cycles, where two Rc<T> values refer to each other, causing memory leaks.
-Similarly, Mutex<T> comes the risk of deadlocks.
+Another detail to note is that Rust can’t protect us from all kinds of logic errors when we use Mutex<T>.
+Recall in Chapter 15 that using Rc<T> came with the risk of creating reference cycles, where two Rc<T> values refer to each other, causing memory leaks.
+Similarly, Mutex<T> comes with the risk of creating deadlocks.
 These occur when an operation needs to lock two resources and two threads have each acquired one of the locks, causing them to wait for each other forever.
-If you’re interested in this topic, try creating a Rust program that has a deadlock, then research deadlock mitigation strategies for mutexes in any language, and have a go at implementing them in Rust.
-The standard library API documentation for Mutex<T> and MutexGuard will have useful information.
+If you’re interested in deadlocks, try creating a Rust program that has a deadlock; then research deadlock mitigation strategies for mutexes in any language and have a go at implementing them in Rust.
+The standard library API documentation for Mutex<T> and MutexGuard offers useful information.

+prod: confirm xref

-Let’s round out this chapter by talking about the Send and Sync traits and how we could use them with custom types.
+We’ll round out this chapter by talking about the Send and Sync traits, and how we can use them with custom types.

 Extensible Concurrency with the Sync and Send Traits

-Interestingly, the Rust language itself knows very little about concurrency.
-Almost everything we’ve talked about so far in this chapter has been part of the standard library, not the language.
-Our concurrency options are not limited to the language or the standard library, meaning we can write our own concurrency options or use ones others have written.
+Interestingly, the Rust language has very few concurrency features.
+Almost every concurrency feature we’ve talked about so far in this chapter has been part of the standard library, not the language.
+Our options for handling concurrency are not limited to the language or the standard library; we can write our own concurrency features or use those written by others.

-There are two concurrency concepts embedded in the language, however: the std::marker traits Sync and Send.
+However, two concurrency concepts are embedded in the language: the std::marker traits Sync and Send.

 Allowing Transference of Ownership Between Threads with Send

-The Send marker trait indicates that ownership of the type implementing Send may be transferred between threads.
+The Send marker trait indicates that ownership of the type implementing Send can be transferred between threads.
 Almost every Rust type is Send, but there are some exceptions, including Rc<T>: this cannot be Send because if we cloned an Rc<T> value and tried to transfer ownership of the clone to another thread, both threads might update the reference count at the same time.
-For this reason, Rc<T> is implemented for use in single-threaded situations where you don’t want to pay the threadsafe performance penalty.
+For this reason, Rc<T> is implemented for use in single-threaded situations where you don’t want to pay the thread-safe performance penalty.

-In this way Rust’s type system and trait bounds ensure we can never accidentally send an Rc<T> value across threads unsafely.
-When we tried to do this in Listing 16-14, we got an error that said the trait Send is not implemented for Rc<Mutex<i32>>.
+Therefore, Rust’s type system and trait bounds ensure that we can never accidentally send an Rc<T> value across threads unsafely.
+When we tried to do this in Listing 16-14, we got the error the trait Send is not implemented for Rc<Mutex<i32>>.
 When we switched to Arc<T>, which is Send, the code compiled.

 Any type composed entirely of Send types is automatically marked as Send as well.
 Almost all primitive types are Send, aside from raw pointers, which we’ll discuss in Chapter 19.

+prod: confirm xref